ArdaiArtur/La-fac/README.md

-# Uni-facute these are problems which I did in class
+These are problems which I did in class